YuJianghao/winwin-hexo-editor-server/README.md

 I write this project because almost every markdown editor I tried is not convenient enought when writting blog with HEXO.
 I always have to add tags categories and front-matters mannuly, and run script to generate and deloy(even though it is convenient enough for most people).
 So I write this one to edit HEXO post in a convenient way by just click click and click.

-I also have a SPA hexo-editor-client based on Vue and Quasar.( I promise I'm working on it !❤).
+I also have a SPA hexo-editor-client based on Vue and Quasar.( I promise I'm working on it !❤). see [@winin/hexo-editor-client](https://github.com/YuJianghao/winwin-hexo-editor-client), [@winin/hexo-editor-sdk](https://github.com/YuJianghao/winwin-hexo-editor-sdk) and [Hand by hand installation guide](http://blog.yujianghao.cn/2020/03/16/rv13LtBZuoRgOPWy/)

 API doc is comming soon...
 You can find it in `./src/controller.js`.